baby nursery room changing table

 Don’t put loose items above the crib

-Hold off on the crib
+Do hold off on the crib

 Most people use bassinets or cribs so I thought I’d use both with my kids too.
 I never used them… well, except to hold my clean laundry.
 The U.S. media tends to focus on buying a crib and putting it together in a nursery “for the baby” but you might not use that crib for at least a month (if ever).
 Most bassinets last the first few months and the American Academy of Pediatrics recommends that babies room share with their caregivers for the first year.
-I ended up co-sleeping with my kiddos — the first because of reflux (and we didn’t have a separate room for her) and the rest of the babies as a matter of choice since I also breastfed them.
+I ended up bedsharing with my kiddos — the first because of reflux (and we didn’t have a separate room for her) and the rest of the babies as a matter of choice since I also breastfed them.
 Their rooms have been used as a space for toys, clothes, diaper changes, and future beds.
 Save your money and buy a sidecar sort of arrangement that can turn into a crib later, or just wait on the crib until you know for sure your baby will sleep in one.
 Not everything needs to be bought at once and before your baby is home.

 Photo of baby clothes hanging in a closet